Home > Blog > Market Lists > Get Paid to Write Poetry: 14 Markets for Freelance Writers

 New Letters writers and poets frequently win tons of rewards, and the editors are a pleasure to work with.
 This publication prefers to work with writers and poets “waiting to be discovered.” Plus, New Letters publishes a range of styles and subject matter.

-• Rates: Minimum pay for poetry is $12 plus.
+• Rates: As of 2021, the minimum pay for poetry was $12 plus.
 More for multi-page poems, but pay often exceeds those minimums.
-Payment to contributors also includes two copies of the issue and 40 percent discounts for additional copies and subscriptions.
+Payment to contributors also includes two copies of the issue and 50 percent discounts for additional copies and subscriptions.

 7. Poetry Magazine

 If you’ve spent any time trying to publish poetry, you’re probably familiar with this publication.
-It’s the authority mag on poetry that publishes established and new writers.
+Poetry Magazine is the authority mag on poetry that publishes established and new writers.

 Study the mag, and pitch your poetry.
 This is the top journal in the field.
 Crack this mag, and you’ll both earn top pay and build your credibility as a poet.